Easy Biscuits

 CUT.
 Form the biscuit dough into a circle that is about ½ inch thick.
 Use a thick round cutter to cut out the biscuits.
 (Try not to overwork the dough, to ensure tender biscuits!)

 BAKE.
 Place biscuits on an ungreased cookie sheet.
-Bake for 15-20 minutes until golden brown.
+Bake for 15-20 minutes until the tops of the biscuits are golden brown.
 Brush the biscuit tops with melted butter as soon as they come out of the oven.

 ENJOY, and try not to eat all of them in one sitting!

-Combining wet and dry ingredients for easy biscuits.
+Combining wet and dry ingredients in a mint bowl.

 Make your own buttermilk.
-Measure 1 tablespoon white vinegar into a measuring cup.
+Measure 1 tablespoon of white vinegar into a measuring cup.
 Fill with milk to the 1 cup line.
 Let it sit for 5 to 10 minutes.
-Check out some other substitutions in this post.
+Check out some other substitutions in this post

 Butter.
 The butter must be cold, and stay cold!
 You can even use a box grater to grate a cube of frozen butter.